ejongepier/metatrans-smk-hs/README.md

 The pipeline has been created and tested on a Linux system.
 The pipeline requires the file samples.csv.
 The first must contain the following columns: run, sample type, sample, forward and reverse.
 The columns forward and reverse consists of the pathnames of the samples.
 To run the pipeline, the required files need to be in the same path as given in the config.yaml.
-(naam) makes use of the tool Snakemake.
+DiFlex makes use of the tool Snakemake.

 ### Installation

-(naam) the Snakemake en Conda installation can be found in the following links.
+DiFlex the Snakemake en Conda installation can be found in the following links.
 - [Snakemake installation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
 - [Conda installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)

-You can either clone {name for pipeline}, like so:
+You can either clone DiFlex, like so:
 ```bash
 git clone https://github.com/ejongepier/metatrans-smk-hs.git
 ```
-or download and extract the zip archive [(Naam pipeline)](https://github.com/ejongepier/metatrans-smk-hs)
+or download and extract the zip archive [DiFlex](https://github.com/ejongepier/metatrans-smk-hs)
-{name for pipeline} is immediately ready to use.
+DiFlex is immediately ready to use.

 ## Usage